 The results show that households with different characteristics tend to sort themselves among different lenders.
 Households with No desire for Consumer Loans have the lowest wage volatility and the lowest unemployment and job separation rates among all groups.
-This result seems to confirm that consumer debt is related to smoothing income shocks, therefore households with few income shocks have low demand for consumer debt.
+This result confirms that consumer debt is related to smoothing income shocks, therefore households with few income shocks have low demand for consumer debt.
 Banks are the institution that applies credit scoring and customer specific interest rates on a wider basis, therefore Banks capture the households of highest income and with the lowest unemployment rates among loan applicants.
 Also, households with loans in Banks suffer the lowest income falls during unemployment.
 Households with loans in Bank plus Retail and Other debts have both the largest loans in absolute amount and the larger ratios of debt relative to income.
 Households with No Access to Debt have the lowest income levels and also suffer the strongest income falls during unemployment spells.

-Unemployment rates increase the probability of households opting for all loans, but their impact is highest for the clients of Retail Stores, Social Credit and Other Loans.
-Wage volatility is more strongly associated with households opting for Social Credit, Other Loans and No Access to Debt.
+Unemployment risk increases the probability of households opting for all loans, but its impact is highest for clients of Retail Stores, Union Credit and Other Loans.
+Wage volatility is strongly associated with opting for Union Credit, Other Loans and No Access to Debt.
 Loan amounts increase with income, unemployment risk and wage volatility, therefore it is possible that households use consumer loans to smooth income shocks.
-The probability of default decreases with income and increases with high levels of debt amount and debt service (debt service includes both monthly amortization and interest payments) relative to income, unemployment risk and wage volatility, which confirms the existence of adverse selection and moral hazard among Chilean debtors.
+The default probability decreases with income and increases with high levels of debt amount and debt service (debt service includes both amortization and interest payments) relative to income, unemployment risk and wage volatility.
 Bank debtors have a significantly lower probability of default even after controlling for observable variables.
-Since banks resort more to credit scoring and risk-adjusted interest rates, then one should expect banks to capture the customers with lowest risk (Edelberg, 2006), confirming the economic theory of equilibrium in loan markets with adverse selection (Jaffee and Russell, 1976, Jaffee and Stiglitz, 1990).
-It is also interesting that Health needs are positively associated with default behavior, which confirms the predictions of economic models for health expenses that are unpredictable and uninsurable for households (Chatterjee et al., 2007).
+Since banks resort more to credit scoring and risk-adjusted interest rates, then one should expect banks to capture the customers with lowest risk (Edelberg, 2006), confirming the economic theory of lender equilibrium with adverse selection (Jaffee and Russell, 1976, Jaffee and Stiglitz, 1990).
+Health needs are positively associated with default behavior, confirming the predictions of economic models for health expenses that are unpredictable and uninsurable for households (Chatterjee et al., 2007).

-Finally, the probability of getting a loan and the choice of loan amount is increasing in the number of household members and quadratic in age, first increasing with the age of the household head and then falling in its later years.
+Finally, the probability of having a loan and the choice of loan amount is increasing in the number of household members and quadratic in age, first increasing with the age of the household head and then falling in its later years.
 Therefore the demand for consumer debt has an age profile that resembles the findings of life-cycle consumption in the literature (Attanasio and Weber, 2010).
 In terms of unobservable factors, I find that households with higher income and education are less heterogeneous in their tastes, and that their choice of loan amount is less persistent over time.